All Episodes

 And not a peep from these women.

-You know, women tell the truth.
+Women tell the truth.

 No, it was a dollar bill.

-It's just disgraceful.
+It was just disgraceful.

-Yeah, it was a it was a dollar bill.
+Yeah, it was a dollar bill.

-And even Monica Lewinsky of all people, I mean, she got it the worst.
+And even Monica Lewinsky, of all people, I mean, she got it the worst.

 Yes, she did.